 Reel lawn mowers are sometimes thought of as old-fashioned, but they're making a comeback.

-Think about it: Scissors and string trimmers both cut grass.
+Think about it: scissors and string trimmers both cut grass.
 They just do it differently.
-Reel lawn mowers cut more like a pair of high performance scissors.
+A reel mower performs less like a string trimmer and more like a pair of high-performance scissors.

 Reel mowers use several blades that turn like the blades of a paddleboat, pulling the grass into the mower so the cutter bar can clip it.
 The result is a clean cut that leaves the tips of your blades of grass fresh and green, not ragged in brown.
 In fact, some reel mower users like to compare their lawns to the manicured greens at their favorite golf courses!

 Choosing the right reel mower comes down to looking at three details:

 So, do you enjoy a little bit of a workout, or would you prefer a mower with some power behind it?
 You have two choices when it comes to moving your reel mower: a manual reel mower and a powered reel mower.

 The manual reel mower is the classic kind of lawn mower.
 Because it has no engine or motor, all of the power needed to push it across your lawn will come from your legs.